Nuknov/DeConfigro/README.md

 [![Built by Nuknov](https://img.shields.io/badge/Built%20by-Nuknov-000000?logo=github&logoColor=white)](https://github.com/Nuknov)
 [![Built by AnonKryptiQuz](https://img.shields.io/badge/Built%20by-AnonKryptiQuz-000000?logo=github&logoColor=white)](https://github.com/AnonKryptiQuz)

-**DeConfigro** is a lightweight and powerful tool designed to scan websites for a common WordPress vulnerability involving the `wp-admin/setup-config.php?step=1` page.
+**DeConfigro** is a lightweight and powerful tool designed to scan websites for a common WordPress vulnerabilities involving the `wp-admin/setup-config.php?step=1` page.

 This page is part of the WordPress installation process and, if left exposed, can be a security risk.
 The tool checks if the page is accessible, indicating an incomplete WordPress installation that could be exploited.